PalmSens/PalmSens_SDK/python/README.md

 pip install pypalmsens
 ```

-PyPalmSens requires the .NET runtime to be installed.
+PyPalmSens is built on top of the included [PalmSens .NET libraries](https://palmsens.github.io/PalmSens_SDK/palmsens-sdk/core_dll.html), and therefore requires the .NET runtime to be installed.

 For specific installation instructions for your platform, see the
 [documentation](https://palmsens.github.io/PalmSens_SDK/palmsens-sdk/python/index.html).